I've enjoyed being your State Rep since 2024 and would like to sign up for another term in Concord.

 Use of photo in military uniform does not imply endorsement by Department of Defense, U.S. Army, New Hampshire National Guard, or related entities.

 I serve on the boards of two community organizations working on these challenges.
 I don’t know what all the answers are here, and I would like to hear your ideas.
 But to start we need to build more affordable housing, and help people get the treatment they need for substance abuse and mental health issues, so they will stay off the streets.
-I will work to ensure that everyone who wants to buy or rent a home in Manchester is able to afford it.
+I will continue to work to ensure that everyone who wants to buy or rent a home in Manchester is able to afford it.
 Opioid users who want to quit need to be able to get into detox immediately, and users of any drug need to be able to get into rehab right away when they are ready to quit, so they don’t change their minds.
 In my law practice, I work with a lot of people who have mental health or substance abuse issues, and my experience is that it is important to be humane about meeting their needs, while also demanding accountability for harmful behavior.

 No, I am not related to Ward 3 Alderman Pat Long, but we were once in an Ink Link article together, along with his sister Patricia and a cat named Pat Long, as a fundraiser for the Manchester Animal Shelter.
 Here's all of us together!